tramitit/guides/en/austria/passport_renewal.md

 ---
-title: "Passport Renewal"
-author: "Ricardo Batista"
+author: Ricardo Batista
-date: "2024-06-07"
-categories: ["Austria"]
+categories:
-meta_title: "Passport Renewal - A Step by Step Guide"
+- Austria
+date: '2024-06-07'
-description: "A comprehensive guide on how to renew your passport in Austria."
+description: Learn the steps to renew your expired passport in Austria.
+Find out the required documents, processing timelines, and service providers.
 draft: false
+meta_title: 'Austrian Passport Renewal: Required Steps and Documentation'
+title: 'Austrian Passport Renewal: Required Steps and Documentation'
-translationKey: "austria-passport_renewal"
+translationKey: austria-passport_renewal
 ---

 ## Description
 ### What is it?